weiyithu/SurroundOcc/README.md

 ## Demo
 Demos are a little bit large; please wait a moment to load them.
-If you cannot load them, you can click the hyperlink of each demo for the full-resolution raw video.
+If you cannot load them or feel them blurry, you can click the hyperlink of each demo for the full-resolution raw video.

 ### [Occupancy prediction:](https://cloud.tsinghua.edu.cn/f/5dd268c93e36474d8f64/)